johannaalbers/EHR-NLP-Heart-Failure-Analysis/README.md

 ## Reproducing this analysis
 This analysis requires credentialed MIMIC-III access through PhysioNet and a connection to the host institution's database.
 It cannot be reproduced without both.

 To reproduce: complete CITI training, obtain credentialed access via [PhysioNet](https://physionet.org/content/mimiciii/), load MIMIC-III locally, and supply your own connection details.
+Install the dependencies with `setup.R`.

 ---